 Once you’ve filed the applications, you typically can’t change your mind and bring a different gun.
 Even if you have the time to file another application, there’s a high risk of confusion; for instance, officials can deny you the entry to the country because the details of your rifle don’t match the old application they have on hand.

 Mind the details

 Pay special care to the serial numbers of your weapons.
 They must be correct, and most countries require them to be matching on every part of the firearm.
 A minor typo in the serial number will make your import permit invalid, and could get you in serious problems.
-Also, bring in precisely the number of ammunition you quoted in your application form.
+Also, bring in precisely the number of rounds of ammunition you quoted in your application form.
 For most countries, only the ammunition for the rifles specified in your permit is allowed.

 Paperwork for leaving the country

 Most countries require special permits for their citizens to cross the border with firearms and return.
 A permit that allows you to keep and bear a particular weapon within the country is usually not considered sufficient to take the weapon, cross the border, and return.
 This applies even to the otherwise barely noticeable borders within the European Union, to say nothing of travelling to Africa.
 Generally, you are going to need to obtain a ceparate permit.
 Relevant rules differ from country to country, and we have space here only for the nation that the majority of hunting tourists come from: the USA.

 US Citizens Travelling Outside the USA with Firearms.